 - Scammers will only interact with you for as long as they think they have you on the hook;

-The scam will be reborn as a new website, with a new email address and a new alias.
+This whole scheme will be reborn as a new website, with a new email address and a new alias.

 But hopefully – you’ll be wise to these dumb tricks and it won’t be effective anymore!